Frequently Asked Questions (FAQ)

 - Can I buy beer at the brewery?

-The nanobrewery is on a domestic dwelling so deliveries work best for us.
-I deliver to all of the surrounding villages during evenings and weekends. and sell at local markets during the weekends too - look at our market schedule to see upcoming dates.
+The nanobrewery is on a domestic dwelling so we deliver to the local area.
+We deliver to all of the surrounding villages during evenings and weekends. and sell at local markets during the weekends too - look at our market schedule to see upcoming dates.

 - Do you deliver outside of your local area?